Bohr–Van Leeuwen theorem

 The Bohr–Van Leeuwen theorem states that when statistical mechanics and classical mechanics are applied consistently, the thermal average of the magnetization is always zero.
 This makes magnetism in solids solely a quantum mechanical effect and means that classical physics cannot account for paramagnetism, diamagnetism and ferromagnetism.
-Inability of classical physics to explain triboelectricity also stems from the Bohr–Van Leeuwen theorem.
+The inability of classical physics to explain triboelectricity also stems from the Bohr–Van Leeuwen theorem.

 History

 What is today known as the Bohr–Van Leeuwen theorem was discovered by Niels Bohr in 1911 in his doctoral dissertation and was later rediscovered by Hendrika Johanna van Leeuwen in her doctoral thesis in 1919.
 In 1932, J. H. Van Vleck formalized and expanded upon Bohr's initial theorem in a book he wrote on electric and magnetic susceptibilities.
+He called the result "Miss van Leeuwen's theorem", although he also acknowledged that Bohr had obtained many of Van Leeuwen's results before her.

-The significance of this discovery is that classical physics does not allow for such things as paramagnetism, diamagnetism and ferromagnetism and thus quantum physics are needed to explain the magnetic events.
+The significance of this discovery is that classical physics does not allow for such things as paramagnetism, diamagnetism and ferromagnetism and thus quantum physics is needed to explain the magnetic events.
 This result, "perhaps the most deflationary publication of all time," may have contributed to Bohr's development of a quasi-classical theory of the hydrogen atom in 1913.

+Case of classical paramagnetism

+The Langevin function is often seen as the classical theory of paramagnetism, while the Brillouin function is the quantum theory of paramagnetism.
+Langevin published the theory of paramagnetism in 1905 before the adoption of quantum physics, meaning that Langevin only used concepts of classical physics.

+Still, Niels Bohr showed in his thesis that classical statistical mechanics cannot be used to explain paramagnetism, and that quantum theory had to be used (in what would become the Bohr–Van Leeuwen theorem).
+This would later lead to an explanation of magnetization based on quantum theory, such as the Brillouin function that uses the Bohr magneton ($\mu_B$), and considers the energy of a system to not be a continuous variable.

+There is a difference in the approaches of Langevin and Bohr since Langevin assumes a magnetic polarization $\mu$ as the basis for the derivation while Bohr started the derivation from motions of electrons and a model of an atom (Langevin was still assuming a quantified, fixed magnetic dipole).
+This is expressed by J. H. Van Vleck:

+"When Langevin assumed that the magnetic moment of the atom or molecule had a fixed value $\mu$, he was quantizing the system without realizing it".
+This makes the Langevin function to be in the borderland between classical statistical mechanics and quantum theory (as either semi-classical or semi-quantum).